bsc-s2/lua-acid/doc/acid/bisect.md

 `bisect.search(array, key, opts)`

-It search for `key` in `array` and returns three value: a boolean that indicates if `key` is found, and index so that:
+It search for `key` in `array` and returns two value: a boolean that indicates if `key` is found, and index so that:
 `array[index] <= key < array[index + 1]`.